ansible/ansible/docsite/rst/guide_rax.rst

 Advanced Usage
 ``````````````

 .. _awx_autoscale:

 AWX Autoscaling
 +++++++++++++++

 AnsibleWorks's "AWX" product also contains a very nice feature for auto-scaling use cases.
-In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
+In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester
+and configure an instance that is spinning up.
 This can be a great way to reconfigure ephmeral nodes.
 See the AWX documentation for more details.
 Click on the AWX link in the sidebar for details.

-A benefit of using the callback in AWX over pull mode is that job results are still centrally recorded and less information has to be shared with remote hosts.
+A benefit of using the callback in AWX over pull mode is that job results are still centrally recorded
+and less information has to be shared with remote hosts.

 .. _pending_information:

 Pending Information
 ```````````````````

-More to come
+More to come!